 This tutorial describes how to use StreamBase Studio to build a Docker image from a StreamBase application, and deploy the image to Docker.
 Docker is a third-party application used to create, deploy, and run applications by using containers of information across a network or the cloud.
 Describing Docker is beyond the scope of this document.
 Docker usage can be found on its website.

 In this tutorial, you will:

-Create and run a Docker container, exposing local ports to the running Docker container
+Run this image in a Docker container, exposing local ports to the running Docker container.

 From StreamBase Studio, select→

 In the Load Sample Projects dialog, type